top of page

 Bachelor of Science in Mechanical Engineering

-I am a third-year undergraduate student at the University of Illinois at Urbana-Champaign.
-I am pursuing a Bachelor of Science in Mechanical Engineering and plan to minor in Electrical Engineering as well.
+I am a fourth-year undergraduate student at the University of Illinois at Urbana-Champaign pursuing a Bachelor of Science in Mechanical Engineering .

 Oct 2022 - Present